GEORDIE DIALECT WORDS M to Q

 M : Me mazer ma’s mebbees maartal

 Mam: Mother.
-The preferred northern term for Mum (or for Americans Mom).
+The preferred northern term for Mum (or, as the Americans say, ‘mom’).

 Mac: Make, especially in the Sunderland area.